Hamstreet: Countryside

 The area is also popular with cyclists, as Romney Marsh to the south is completely flat.

 Transport

 Ham Street railway station opened in 1851.
 It was designed by William Trees and is in an Italianate style built in red brick.
+The village was bypassed by the A2070 road in 1994 and is situated on the B2067.
+It is served by a bus service between Ashford and Romney Marsh.